Melchy/Ridge/readme.md

 ## Response

-Return type of client call is determined based on the return type of controller.
+Return type of client method is determined based on the return type of controller.
 Following table explains which return type is generated:

 | Controller method return type                | Client return type          |